 |Our heroes gather for the finale scenes of STAR WARS.
 Image: Kurtz/Joiner Archive.|

-May 1976: One one of the biggest soundstages (H) of Shepperton Studios, London, George Lucas, cinematographer Gilbert Taylor and his team get ready to film certain shots from the finale medal ceremony within the Massassi Temple on Yavin, amongst a crowd of around 200 various rebel outfit attired extras.
-Because of the low costume budget many of the extras had to wear their own black shoes for the scene and some costumes had to be redressed from existing stock from the famous BERMANS AND NATHANS costume warehouse.
+May 1976: One one of the biggest soundstages (H) of Shepperton Studios, London, George Lucas, cinematographer Gilbert Taylor and his team get ready to film certain shots from the finale medal ceremony within the Massassi Temple on Yavin, amongst a crowd of 241 various rebel outfit attired extras for the first day, then around 148 for the second onwards.
+Because of the low costume budget many of the extras had to wear their own black shoes for the scene and some costumes had to be redressed from existing stock from the famous BERMANS AND NATHANS costume warehouse, supervised by John Mollo and his small team.
 Despite his enthusiasm for the scene and explaining to the extras what was going on in this seemingly bizarre space flick, Mark Hamill received a rather rude response from them, some muttering insults and curse words as he and Harrison Ford, equally annoyed by the Brits but trying not to make too much of it, made their way past them to the top dais to collect their medals from Carrie Fisher's radiant Princess Leia.
+Once Hamill had told the extras that they were playing heroes involved in a massive victory, they apparently warmed up to things better.

 Prior to the revised drafts used in filming, it was originally planned that Threepio would be alongside the human heroes in the celebration walk, as was the fact that Chewbacca would have received his medal too.
 These ideas made it into Alan Dean Foster's novelisation of the film in 1976.